Introducing LTSL-Dox

 Treating "Tucker"

-Back in 2000 we did treat a dog called Tucker in North Carolina using LTSL-Dox and a different heating system (a rotating microwave device).
+Back in 2000 we did treat a dog called "Tucker" in North Carolina using LTSL-Dox and a different heating system (a rotating microwave device).
 Tucker had a tumor on his thigh, called a sarcoma (a cancer of the soft tissues including connective, muscle, or nervous tissues).
 Dr Mark Dewhirst and his colleague at NC State Veterinary School, Dr Don Thrall and staff, managed to arrange to treat Tucker with the LTSL-Dox.
-It was made by the Australian Broadcast Corporation who were visiting the Raleigh-Durham area making local science videos for their Quantum series.
-The video they made is shown here
+The video was made by the Australian Broadcast Corporation who were visiting the Raleigh-Durham area making local science videos for their Quantum series.
+The video they made is shown here https://youtu.be/aM4GiF_Dy1c

 Patenting and Licensing

-LTSL-Dox was invented by David in 1996 with a submitted Invention Disclosure to the Duke Tech Transfer Office and patented in 2001 (1) and 2004 (2).
-On the strength of the very impressive data in mice shown above it was licensed to Celsion Corporation by Duke in November 1999.
+LTSL-Dox was invented by David in 1996 with a submitted Invention Disclosure to the Duke Tech Transfer Office and was subsequently patented in 2001 (1) and 2004 (2).
+On the strength of the very impressive data in mice shown above, it was licensed to Celsion Corporation by Duke in November 1999.
 Celsion CMO Nick Borys and Duke's Mark Dewhirst recently wrote up the whole experience in a review, entitled, "Drug development of lyso-thermosensitive liposomal doxorubicin: Combining hyperthermia and thermosensitive drug delivery" (3)

 For more information on all aspects of this technology please contact David at David@dnko.net